HONEY VARIeTIES

 Coastal Wildflower:

 Harvested from 3 locations in Topanga canyon in the early summer.
 A light sage mix with sumac and toyon.
-Due to the drought, this harvest was quite limited.
+Due to the drought, this harvest is quite limited.
 Rare and delicious.